CoolToday Park: Opening

-After construction delays, the park wasn't complete before the 2019 season, however, on March 24, 2019, the Braves held the first game at the park at the end of the Spring Training season.
+The park wasn't complete before the 2019 season, however, on March 24, 2019, the Braves held the first game at the park at the end of the Spring Training season.
 Many former Braves players were in attendance, including Hank Aaron.
 After a pregame ribbon-cutting and a ceremonial first pitch by former Braves player Terry Pendleton, former Braves manager Bobby Cox proclaimed "play ball!"
 Kevin Gausman threw the first pitch and the Braves won 4–2 over the Tampa Bay Rays.

+The park didn't host a full spring training season until 2022 due to the COVID-19 pandemic.